JaanaNiittyviita/JaanaNiittyviita/README.md

 ## Hi there 👋
 I am ICT student at LAB University of Applied Sciences in Finland.
-I'm currently lerning basics of IoT and Unity.
+I'm currently lerning basics of IoT, Linux and Unity.
 <!--
 **JaanaNiittyviita/JaanaNiittyviita** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.